+Conclusion:

-Conclusion: The Subject will be an excellent-quality brick and vinyl siding threestory walk-up, garden style apartment complex, comparable or superior to most of the inventory in the area.
-As new construction, the Subject will not suffer from deferred maintenance, functional obsolescence, or physical deterioration.
+The Subject will be a good-quality one-story and townhome-style apartment complex, comparable to most of the inventory in the area.
+As a renovated development, the Subject will not suffer from deferred maintenance, functional obsolescence, or physical deterioration.